Weigeltisaurus: Gliding

 The gliding membrane of weigeltisaurids is distinct from those of other gliding reptiles, which originate from modified ribs originating from the upper-lateral surface of the body.
 In contrast, in weigeltisaurids, the rods originate from the lower-lateral surface of the body.
 The furling and unfurling of the gliding membrane were likely controlled by the abdominal muscles.
-Preserved fossils show that the bony rods had a high degree of flexibility, similar to the ribs of living gliding lizards.
+The patagial bones had a dumbbell shaped cross section which enhanced their rigidity.
 Due to the low-wing configuration, it is likely that the gliding surface was angled upwards to increase stability.
 In living gliding lizards, it has been found that the forelimbs grab hold of the front of the membrane during takeoff, and are used to adjust the trajectory mid-flight.
 Similar behaviour has been proposed for weigeltisaurids.
 In a 2011 study comparing Coelurosauravus and other extinct gliding reptiles to modern Draco species, Coelurosauravus was found to be a less efficient glider due to its larger body size, with a steep descent angle of over 45 degrees and a consequent substantial drop in height per glide.
+A later 2025 study found that the body mass of Coelurosauravus had been overestimated and that it would have been a relatively efficient glider.